Rykuno/TofuStack/README.md

 This is stack is designed to be library agnostic.
 The philosophy here is to boostrap the concrete, repetitive, and time consuming tasks that every application will need reguardless of what you're building.

-So, fork this repo, add your favorite libraries, and make it your own "more opinionated" personal template **tailored to you**!
+**So - fork this repo, add your favorite libraries, and build out your own "more opinionated" personal template tailored to you**!

 ## Features